openrndr/openrndr-guide/docs/drawing/renderTargets.markdown

 }
 ```

+If we forget to do this the graphics rendered onto our render target may be displaced or have an unexpected scale.

 ## Compositing using render targets and alpha channels

 OPENRNDR allows for compositing using `RenderTargets` through the use of